Stranger6667/css-inline/bindings/python/README.md

 ## Usage

-To inline CSS in a HTML document:
+To inline CSS in an HTML document:

 ```python
 import css_inline